samderegt/PIPPIN-NACO/docs/source/usage.rst

 Running PIPPIN
 --------------
 PIPPIN requires the raw SCIENCE FITS-files to be uncompressed and stored in a directory (e.g. :file:`example_HD_135344B/`).
 In the same directory, PIPPIN will search for a configuration file named :file:`config.conf`.
-A configuration file with default parameters can be created if PIPPIN cannot find it.
+A :ref:`configuration file <Configuration file>` with default parameters can be created if PIPPIN cannot find it.

 To calibrate the SCIENCE images, PIPPIN makes use of master FLATs, BPMs (Bad-Pixel Masks), and DARKs.
 On our `GitHub repository <https://github.com/samderegt/PIPPIN-NACO/tree/master/pippin/data>`_, we have made some calibration files available, covering different epochs.
 When running the pipeline from a terminal, one should add the paths to these master calibration files as:
 ::